COMBAT BASICS

 • Attacks against Slick fighters in these states take full damage.

-Pro: Slick Defense is useless when knocked down, mounted or grappled.
+Con: Slick Defense is useless when knocked down, mounted or grappled.